Many-body Bell correlated states in optical lattices

 Quantum correlations are a fundamental aspect of quantum mechanics.
 They refer to the correlations between the outcomes of measurements performed on two or more particles in a quantum system.
 These correlations can exhibit strange and counterintuitive behaviors not present in classical systems.

-The phenomenon of entanglement is an example of quantum correlations.
+The phenomenon of entanglement exemplifies quantum correlations.
 It describes the correlation between two or more particles, a property that classical physics cannot explain.
-For example, if two particles are entangled, the outcome of the measurement performed on one particle can be used to predict the state of the other, even if the particles are separated by large distances.
-Bell correlations are another example, and they refer to correlations between the outcomes of measurements performed on two or more particles that any local hidden variable theory cannot explain.
-These correlations are often used to demonstrate the non-classical nature of quantum mechanics and the limitations of classical theories.
+For example, if two particles entangle, the outcome of the measurement performed on one particle can predict the state of the other, even if the particles are separated by large distances.
+Bell correlations offer another example, referring to correlations between the outcomes of measurements performed on two or more particles that any local hidden variable theory cannot explain.
+These correlations often demonstrate the non-classical nature of quantum mechanics and the limitations of classical theories.

-Now, quantum correlations are a key element in developing quantum technologies exploiting the unique properties of quantum systems to perform tasks that are not possible using classical technologies, including quantum teleportation, quantum cryptography, and quantum computing.
-However, the generation of many-body Bell correlated states, especially those implemented during the One-Axis Twisting protocol (OAT) procedure, was still an open question so far for science until now.
+Quantum correlations play a key role in developing quantum technologies that exploit the unique properties of quantum systems to perform tasks not possible using classical technologies, including quantum teleportation, quantum cryptography, and quantum computing.
+However, the generation of many-body Bell correlated states, especially those implemented during the One-Axis Twisting protocol (OAT) procedure, posed an open question for science until now.

 In an international study published in Physical Review Letters, ICFO researchers Dr. Marcin Płodzień (also NAWA Bekker 2020 Fellow) and ICREA Prof. Maciej Lewenstein, in collaboration with Prof.Jan Chwedeńczuk from the University of Warsaw and Prof. Emilia Witkowska from the Institute of Physics, Polish Academy of Sciences, have shown that massively correlated quantum many-body states could be generated through current ultracold bosons in optical lattices experiments, using the One-Axis Twisting protocol (OAT) known for generating spin squeezed states.